A Chirality-Based Quantum Leap: Chirality and Spin Measurements

 \subsection{Spin Exchange Microscopy Experiments}

-Another scanning probe method that instead relies on non-ferromagnetic tips functionalized with chiral molecules has enabled local magnetic imaging similar to magnetic exchange force microscopy.\cite{Kaiser2007} Ziv \textit{et al}.\ showed that transient spin polarization accompanying charge redistribution due to the CISS effect in the chiral molecules enabled spin exchange interactions with magnetized samples, distinguishing domains magnetized up vs down by different forces exerted on the AFM cantilevers close to the sample surfaces.\cite{Ziv2019} The different forces were hypothesized to be a result of either symmetric or anti-symmetric spin alignment in wavefunction overlap between the molecules on the tips and the magnetized sample.
-Similarly, recent Kelvin-probe force microscopy measurements by Ghosh \textit{et al}.\ on ferromagnetic films coated with chiral SAMs revealed electron spin-dependent charge penetration across the molecular interface.\cite{Ghosh2020} This dependence of wavefunction overlap between magnetized materials and chiral molecules on the spin-exchange interaction could be exploited for proximity-induced magnetization\cite{Dor2017} and enantiomer separations\cite{BanerjeeGhosh2018a} that occur upon molecular adsorption, or rationalize spin-selective contributions to stereoselective interactions between biomolecules resulting from induced dipole-dipole interactions.\cite{Kumar2017}
+Another scanning probe method that relies on non-ferromagnetic tips functionalized with chiral molecules has enabled local magnetic imaging similar to magnetic exchange force microscopy.\cite{Kaiser2007} Ziv \textit{et al}.\ found that transient spin polarization accompanying charge redistribution due to the CISS effect in the chiral molecules enables spin exchange interactions with magnetized samples, distinguishing domains magnetized up \textit{vs.} down by different forces exerted on the AFM cantilevers near the sample surfaces.\cite{Ziv2019} The forces were hypothesized to result either from symmetric or anti-symmetric spin alignment in the wave function overlap between molecules on the tips and the magnetized sample.
+Similarly, recent Kelvin-probe force microscopy measurements by Ghosh \textit{et al}.\ on ferromagnetic films coated with chiral SAMs revealed electron spin-dependent charge penetration across the molecular interface.\cite{Ghosh2020} This dependence of wave function overlap between magnetized materials and chiral molecules on the spin-exchange interaction could be exploited for proximity-induced magnetization\cite{Dor2017} and enantiomer separations\cite{BanerjeeGhosh2018} that occur upon molecular adsorption, or to rationalize the spin-selective contributions to stereoselective interactions between biomolecules that result from induced dipole--dipole interactions.\cite{Kumar2017}